GDSC-MPSTME-Shirpur/C-Programming-Study-Jam/README.md

 Following System Software’s (Programs) are written in C:
   1. Operating Systems – Examples => Unix & Linux
   2. Assembler, Compiler and interpreters.
-      a.
+      <br>a.
 Java Language Compiler is written in C/C++.
-      b.
+      <br>b.
 Oracle and its interpreter is written in C.
   3. Network drivers.
   4. Print spoolers.
   5. Modem programs.